 Face Value

-The term is used for the total principal balance of each account included in the portfolio.
+The term is used for the full principal balanBalanceach account included in the portfolio.
 The price of the portfolio would be calculated based on this.
-Now, if the portfolio has already been through at least one agency, the value might be calculated based on the current Balance.
-It would include the additional fees that have been incurred by additional agencies or interest calculated by those agencies.
+Suppose the portfolio has already been through at least one agency.
+In that case, the value might be calculated based on the current BalanBalancewould include the additional fees incurred by other agencies or interest calculated by those agencies.

 Number of Accounts